Quantum Rationale-Aware Graph Contrastive Learning for Jet Discrimination: Methodology

 The quantum circuit for the QRG consists of 3 main components, as shown in Figure \ref{fig3}: \textit{data encoding}, \textit{parameterized unitaries}, and \textit{entanglement}.
 The encoding process starts by initializing each qubit, typically using a Hadamard ($H$) gate to create a uniform superposition state:

-Next, node feature vectors are encoded using rotation gates, with various encoding options such as $RX$, $RY$, $RZ$, or $H$ gates.
-The specific choice of encoding can be customized, with $RX$ encoding being implemented for proposed angle-based representations: Node feature vectors \( \mathbf{x}_i \) are encoded as rotation angles using $RX$, $RY$, or $RZ$ gates.
+Next, the classical node feature vectors are embedded into the quantum state using parameterized rotation gates (e.g., $R_X, R_Y, R_Z$) or Hadamard-based encodings, mapping classical data to the Hilbert space of the quantum circuit.
+The specific choice of encoding can be customized, with $RX$ encoding being implemented for proposed angle-based representations.
+Node feature vectors \( \mathbf{x}_i \) are encoded as rotation angles using $RX$, $RY$, or $RZ$ gates.
 For example, the $RX$ gate is defined as:

 where \(\theta\) is determined by the value of \( \mathbf{x}_i \).
+To map the high-dimensional node features ($h_{\alpha}^{(i)} \in \mathbb{R}^8$) to the single degree of freedom available in the rotation gates, we first employ a classical trainable linear projection layer $\mathcal{P}: \mathbb{R}^8 \to \mathbb{R}^1$.
+This layer reduces the feature vector of each node to a scalar value $\theta_i$, which is then normalized via an arctangent function to the range $[-\pi/2, \pi/2]$.
+Following this projection, the encoding process initializes each qubit into a superposition state using the $H$ gate, followed by the feature encoding via an $R_X$ rotation:$|\psi\rangle = \bigotimes_{i=1}^{n} R_X(\theta_i) H |0\rangle$.
+This hybrid classical-quantum encoding strategy allows the model to learn the optimal linear combination of particle features (e.g., $p_T$, $\eta$, $\phi$) that drives the quantum interference pattern.

 Edge relationships are encoded using controlled-phase ($CRZ$) gates between pairs of qubits.
-This is a diagonal, asymmetric gate that applies a phase to the target qubit depending on the control qubit's state:
+The matrix representation is defined in the standard computational basis $\{|00\rangle, |01\rangle, |10\rangle, |11\rangle\}$, where the first qubit corresponds to the control state and the second to the target.
+This is a diagonal, asymmetric gate that applies a phase to the target qubit depending on the control qubit's state.

 After encoding, each qubit undergoes parameterized $U3$ gates, defined as: